GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/api_functions/gpa_ispasscomplete.rst

 available.
 This function allows you to determine when the pass has finished and associated resources are no longer needed in the application.
 The function does not block, permitting periodic polling.
-The application must not free its resources until this function returns GPA_STATUS_OK.
+The application must not free its resources until this function returns kGpaStatusOk.

 Parameters
 %%%%%%%%%%